-So, you want to start selling on Facebook Marketplace?
-Great!
-Facebook's online marketplace is a great place to get rid of some unwanted clutter around your house or slow-moving inventory.
+Do want to start selling on Facebook Marketplace but are intimidated by Facebook Marketplace fees?
+No worries!
+Facebook marketplace is a great place to get rid of some unwanted clutter around your house or slow-moving inventory.
 But before you start listing your items for sale, you're probably wondering: does Facebook Marketplace charge fees?
 And if so, how much does it cost to sell on Facebook Marketplace?

 Keep reading to find out everything you need to know about Facebook Marketplace fees, shipping, and the pros and cons of selling there.